anboit/ica0002-2021/10-backups/lab.md

  - ensure that `/home/backup/influxdb` directory si created on InfluxDB servers, owned and writeable by  user `backup`
  - add this role to `InfluxDB servers` play

+Update `backup` role:
+ - ensure `/home/backup/restore` directory is created, owned and writeable by user `backup`
+ - ensure [Duplicity](http://duplicity.nongnu.org/) is installed; the package is available in the Ubuntu APT repository
+ - this role should be already added to `Init` play (lab 9)

+Also SSH connection to backup server that we've set up in the lab 9 will not work automatically as it requires that backup server host key is first accepted and verified.
+While testing in on the previos lab you've probably seen this prompt:

+    The authenticity of host 'backup (192.168.42.156)' can't be established.
+    ECDSA key fingerprint is SHA256:ngxLWuTXPrk7UBzeLN2D6DEwA+evAzpU7pDJ4Jd4fGE.
+    Are you sure you want to continue connecting (yes/no/[fingerprint])?

+It was fixed by typing 'yes', and needs to be automated.

+Update `backup` role to create a file `/home/backup/.ssh/known_hosts` on managed hosts with the following content:

+    backup {{ backup_server_ssh_key }}
+    backup.{{ domain }} {{ backup_server_ssh_key }}

+ - `backup_server_ssh_key` variable should be defined in `group_vars/all.yaml`
+ - server key is `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIBSne71MCp6CQCHURWe3CLud6vPDkLfL83Oab/giAI7O`
+ - note that server key may change if the backup server is rebuilt
+ - `domain` is variable that holds your domain name; might be also called `startup_name` or something else -- update `known_hosts` file template accordingly if you want different variable names

+This file should be owned and writeable by user `backup`.
+To verify that it works, run this command on a managed host:

+    ssh <your-github-username>@backup.<your-domain>

+It shouldn't ask to verify the server key anymore.

 ## Task 2